frenoid/document-search-engine/README.md

 This is our user-facing component surfaces our indexed documentation.

-Users are given an interface to search for the documentation they want and access relevant documentation
+Users are given an interface to search for the documentation they want and access relevant documentation.

 User clickthroughs are also recorded to improve the search alogrithms.
-Users can also up-vote relevant results and down-vote less useful results
+Users can also up-vote relevant results and down-vote less useful results.

 ## Our Platform

 ### Seed
 Need for documentation readers to find documents relevant to them.
-In return documentation writers find their intended audience and get feedback on how to write better documentation
+In return documentation writers find their intended audience and get feedback on how to write better documentation.

 ### Magnet
 For the publishers: modular integration with multiple document sources.
 Wherever you write,  you can integrate with our system (GDocs, GDrive, OnDrive, Dropbox).